mtmorgan/CxGcensus/README.md

 library(CxGcensus)
 ```

-Discover datasets available in the census
+Discover datasets used to construct the census

 ``` r
 datasets()